Make More Money Selling Vintage & Antiques

 In How to Sell on Facebook Marketplace (FBMP), I take you step-by-step through the process of selling on the platform, including screenshots with red arrows pointing you where to “click.”

-It also includes a FREE handout in my Member Library (gain access when you subscribe here).
+It also includes a FREE handout that you can find in my Member Library (gain access when you subscribe here).
 I’ve had huge success selling certain items on FBMP in 2020.
-Read my What’s Selling in May 2020 post to get the scoop.

 Selling on Etsy is remarkably straightforward.
 It has far less permutations, rules, and regulations, than eBay.
 The vibe is extremely positive and friendly–not words I’d generally use to describe eBay, though most of my experiences on eBay have been very, very good.

-Discover 10 Reasons Why You Should Sell Vintage on Etsy and catch the related Selling Vintage on Etsy video, too.
+Discover 10 Reasons Why You Should Sell Vintage on Etsy and 13 Reasons Your Etsy Shop is Struggling

-4 Ways to Learn What Vintage & Antiques to Sell to Make More Money (MMM)
+What to Sell to Make More Money (MMM)

 I offer multiple ways for learning what specific vintage and antiques to sell in your business.
 Discover the best items to buy and sell through: